• Skip to primary navigation

 • Contact Us

-Home > Search for DIY Projects by Trade Type > Damp DIY How To Projects and Information > Everything you Need to Know about Timber Decay including All the Common Types of Rot and Woodworm
+Home > Search for DIY Projects by Trade Type > DIY Projects and How-To Guides Covering Damp and Damp Problems > Rot and Woodworm Diagnosis and Repair DIY Projects

 The comprehensive guide to timber decay, including identification of the different types of rot and wood beetle or woodworm damage.
 When you have confidently diagnosed the cause of the wood decay we will help you so understand the treatment and repair work that needs to be done.
 There is specific information about dealing with flood damage and repairing joist that have rotted away.